 The 1.10.1 patch has added a new "minimum-damage range" variable to all guns, where they will start doing a fraction of their full damage from longer distances.
 For example, the Joker SR 15 Carbine, now with a base shots-to-kill of six up to 40 meters, is reduced to 25% damage at 60 meters, resulting in twenty-one shots to kill.
 There are also a plethora of nerfs and buffs to various other guns, a list too long to be posted here * But available here.
 Time will tell if any weapons will become game-breaking, or if the issue is quashed once and for all.

-The HVR - "Scout" is currently widely disliked by many players on account of a very quick scope in time in combination of the weapon having no movement limitation.
+The N-HVR 243 "Scout" was widely disliked by many players on account of a very quick scope in time in combination of the weapon having no movement limitation.
 As a result skilled players can pull of precise shots while jumping.
-With 65% health damage, it can two shot most people who can't get into cover in time and deliver a killing blow to those who do by being able to quickly bypass it.
+With 55% health damage, it can two shot most people who can't get into cover in time and deliver a killing blow to those who do by being able to quickly bypass it.
 Also as a sniper rifle it suffered less from the new damage dropoff system.

 Driving a player owned car in a possition were a parked NPC car will always respawn and waiting for it to respawn can result in the player car being catapulted miles into the air upon going into the NPC car, since both suddently inhabitate the same space.

 The Patriot Jericho and Bishada Rapier have odd collision issues with its rear quarter panels.
 If that area gets rubbed by any object, the vehicle's corresponding wheel will shoot up, taking the car with it and often resulting in a flip.
 Annoying if you're driving the glitched cars, but useful if you're in pursuit and need to disable them quickly.